nf-core/website/sites/docs/src/content/docs/usage/configuration/introduction.md

 All parameters have a default configuration that is defined using the `nextflow.config` file in the root of the pipeline directory.
 Many parameters are set to `null` or `false` by default and are only activated by a profile or config file.

-There are also several `includeConfig` statements in the `nextflow.config` file that are used to include additional config files from the `conf/` folder.
+nf-core pipelines also include additional config files from the `conf/` folder of a pipeline repository.
 Each additional `.config` file contains categorized configuration information for your pipeline execution, some of which can be optionally included as profiles:

 - `base.config`
   - Included by the pipeline by default